Liban45/hangman227/README.md

 - [File Structure](#file-structure)

 ## Description
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
-This project aims to create a simple command-line  version of the hangman game implemented in Python.
-The game randomly selects a word from a predefined list, and the player tries to guess the word by suggesting letters.
-The player has a limited number of lives, and each incorrect guess results in the loss of a life.
-The game ends when the player correctly guesses the word or runs out of lives.
+In the traditional game of hangman, one player thinks up a word, and the other player has a set number of attempts to guess it.
+The goal of this project is to develop a basic Python command-line version of the hangman game.
+When the game randomly chooses a word from a predetermined list the player attempts to guess the word by guessing a single letter at a time.
+There is a cap on the player's number of attempts, and each wrong guess costs one attempt.
+When the player answers the word correctly or runs out of attempts, the game is over.

 ### Aim of the Project
 This project aims to provide a basic implementation of the classic Hangman game.
 It is a beginner-friendly project to practice Python programming and learn basic game mechanics.